Tremus/ghost_docs/docs.md

 The row of controls at the bottom correspond to the active band, and can be identified by their colour which matches the band.
 The active band can be changed by clicking anywhere within the band.

-The rows of coloured horizontal lines indicate the ratio of updawards or downwards compression applied to the band.
+The rows of coloured horizontal lines indicate the ratio of upwards or downwards compression applied to the band.
 This can be dragged to increase or decrease the ratio.
 The final horizontal line the bands threshold, which can also be dragged.

 The labels "In gain" and "Out gain" correspond to the pre & post gain of each band.